5 ways to ruin your business

 The quickest way to ruin a business is by ignoring your finances.
 Paying the wrong amount of tax, not keeping an eye on your cash flow or receiving too many late payments can at best affect your liquidity and at worst have serious consequences for your business, like having to close.

-Using a free online accounting solution like Bokio is a great way to keep your finances in check.
+Using a online accounting solution like Bokio is a great way to keep your finances in check.
 You can upload your receipts and other documents, then record them quickly and easily.
 Automated reporting and and VAT returns make it really simple to manage your finances.
 With our invoice generator, you can create and send professional invoices to your customers, and track their status so you’ll never miss a late payment again.

 Fail to protect customer data